 Basically, this ratio is the comparative value of an investor’s open position to their overall position.
 Or, we can say it compares the value of the investor’s position that is protected with the hedge to the total size of the population.

-Along with this, such a ratio may also mean a comparison of futures contracts (buy or sell) to the value of hedged cash commodity.
+Along with this, such a ratio may also mean a comparison of futures contracts (buy or sell) to the value of hedged cash commodities.

 Importance of Hedge Ratio

 Understanding this ratio is crucial for managing risk.
-Primarily, it helps in understanding the level of risk that an investor is exposed to.
+Primarily, it helps understand the level of risk that an investor is exposed to.
 Also, it gives information on how the change in asset or liability would offset the change in the hedging instrument.

 Moreover, it also allows investors and analysts to make wiser investment decisions.
 It also assists in evaluating an assets’ performance.